 Birds of Eden

-In a walking distance we also have the largest free flight bird sanctuary in the world.
+In walking distance we also have the largest free flight bird sanctuary in the world.
 Birds of Eden Sanctuary offers a 2.5km wooden boardwalk over a gorge of indigenous forest.
 With over 250 different species of birds from all over the world, this is your life time opportunity to make a world-class 3D or 2D short documentary about a bird species or about the story of a particular individual bird or again about the entire place in general.
 Beyond Borders Film School will help you on site with more details.

 Tenikwa Wildlife Awareness Centre

 The centre offers a unique wildcat experience with cheetahs, leopard, African wild cats, servals and caracals.
-They also have a population of South African national birds, the Blue Crane and some Marabou Storks and meerkats.
-Once again these educational tours offer a great opportunity for you to make a very interesting and fascinating little 2D or 3D short documentary about either the centre or one of their creatures.
+They also have a population of South African national birds, Blue Crane and some Marabou Storks and meerkats.
+These educational tours offer a great opportunity for you to make a very interesting and fascinating little 2D or 3D short documentary about either the centre or one of their creatures.
 It is also a lifetime opportunity to be able to walk (accompanied by a guide) with cheetahs through the indigenous Tsitsikamma forest, spend some time with them and share their story with the world.
 Beyond Borders Film School will help you on site with more details.

 Jukani Wildlife Sanctuary